-- 1. Discuss the different components of unit connections. - The final pillar in supporting unit cohesion is Communication. - Communication determines how Culture, Connection, and Trust work together to form a cohesive unit. - Good communication builds relationships between individuals and also builds relationships within a group. - In this section, we will discuss the importance of tracking Sender and Receiver Skills, Strengthening Social Bonds and Clearing Roadblocks and pitfalls that can lead to conflict.
+- 1. Discuss communication as a pillar of unit connection. - The final pillar in supporting unit cohesion is Communication. - While listening well and ACR are part of communication, we are going to talk about how Culture, Connection, and Trust work together to form a cohesive unit. - Good communication builds relationships between individuals and also builds relationships within a group. - · In this section, we will discuss the importance of - communicating effectively, - addressing conflict, and - clearing roadblocks in order to read situations and others more accurately.